 - Book at least a week before to avoid rush and inflated prices

 - Do not prebook meals because you won’t be having them there if you plan to make most of the festival.
 (In fact, you won’t be having much food at all during the fest.
-More on why later.)
+More on why below.)

 For Outstation Folks